-Below is an excerpt from the book: Sales Tales: The Hustle, Humor, and Lessons Learned From a Life in Sales from the chapter titled "The Value of Value"
+Below is an excerpt from the book: Sales Tales: The Hustle, Humor, and Lessons From a Life in Sales from the chapter titled "The Value of Value"

 The best way to understand your buyer’s “value” is to understand their needs and what makes them tick.
 Value can be learned at any age.
-I volunteer to teach entrepreneurship, finance, sales, business and pricing to kids ages eight to eighteen in various schools in San Diego.
+I volunteer to teach entrepreneurship, finance, sales, business and pricing to kids ages eight to eighteen in various schools in San Diego through Jr Achievement San Diego.
 One day, in a classroom of third graders, we were discussing pricing and value.
-I asked the kids to take something from their backpack, put it on their desks.
+I asked the kids to take something from their backpack, and put it on their desks.
 I asked them to determine a price for that item and put a sticky note with the price on that item.
 Then, I asked them to walk around the classroom and look at all the items and think about what they would buy and why?
 After the eight-year-olds paraded around the room, we discussed.
 I called on one boy who really wanted to tell me why he thought this one girl’s pink shoes were worth his allowance.
 It was interesting because the other kids were giggling at him.
 “Why would he want these shoes?”
 I must admit, the shoes were pretty rad.
 They were Chuck Taylor-esque, pink, with glitter-like shoelaces, and they lit up when you walked.

 He said, “She priced them at $1 but I would pay $20 for them because they light up.”
 When I asked, “What about the shoes lighting up do you like?”